Non-Traded REITs may be Overvalued by 30% – Updated May 10, 2023

-Non-traded REITs are rarely, if ever, are suitable for short-term investors and even long-term investors must be willing to bear the risks of illiquidity.
+Non-traded REITs are rarely, if ever, suitable for short-term investors and even long-term investors must be willing to bear the risks of illiquidity.
 You should consider the front-end cost relative to the sales costs you would incur to buy and sell other securities during the same holding period as the life of the REIT.
 You may also want to consider how much share price appreciation and distributions you will need to receive to overcome these front-end charges

 Be wary of pitches or sales literature offering simplistic reasons to buy a REIT investment.
 Sales pitches might play up high yields and stability while glossing over the product’s lack of liquidity, fees and other risks.
-Ask your advisor to explain why they think the non-traded REIT is the right investment for you and how will it help you achieve your specific investment goals.
+Ask your advisor to explain why they think the non-traded REIT is the right investment for you and how it will help you achieve your specific investment goals.

 Always ask to review the initial prospectus and any prospectus supplements, as these documents will contain a more extensive and balanced discussion of the risks involved than any sales material you receive or pitches you hear.

-Remember to only invest if you are confident the product can help you meet your investment objectives and you are comfortable with the associated risks.
+Remember to only invest if you are confident that the product can help you meet your investment objectives and you are comfortable with the associated risks.

 National Securities Attorneys – the White Law Group